MFA ART Call for Applications

 Applications available on the UNLV Graduate College website.
-The application for admission, request for graduate assistantship, 3 letters of recommendation and transcripts should be sent directly to the Graduate College by February 1, 2020.
+The application for admission, annual application for graduate assistantship, 3 letters of recommendation and transcripts should be sent directly to the Graduate College by February 1, 2021.
 Additionally, the following application materials are required by the Department of Art:

 Department of Art MFA Application Supplemental Materials

 To be considered for admission to the program, applicants must submit for approval items 1-3 as a single PDF: